rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 The CLI provides the following options as a source to create a report:

 - Analyze a specific URL: `npm run cli https://example.com` or `npm run cli -- -u https://example.com`.
-- Analyze URLs from a sitemap: `npm run cli -- -s https://example.com/sitemap_index.xml`.
+- Analyze CSV or XML sitemap from URL : `npm run cli -- -s https://example.com/sitemap_index.xml`.
-- Analyze URLs from a CSV file: `npm run cli -- -c /path/to/urlset.csv`.
-- Analyze a specific XML sitemap file: `npm run cli -- -p /path/to/sitemap.xml`.
+- Analyze CSV for XML sitemap from file path : `npm run cli -- -f /path/to/urlset.csv`.

 To customize and change the behavior of the analysis of those reports, the CLI also supports options:

   - Make PSAT reports available in different languages for user convenience: `npm run cli -- -u https://example.com -l ja`.
-  - Limit the number of URLs to analyze from a specific sitemap or CSV: `npm run cli -- -p /path/to/sitemap.xml -ul 10`
+  - Limit the number of URLs to analyze from a specific sitemap or CSV: `npm run cli -- -p /path/to/sitemap.xml -n 10`
-  - Export the report to a specific folder without creating a dashboard URL: `npm run cli -- -u https://example.com -d <path-to-dir>` or `npm run cli -- -u https://example.com --out-dir <path-to-dir>`.
+  - Export the report to a specific folder without creating a dashboard URL: `npm run cli -- -u https://example.com -o <path-to-dir>` or `npm run cli -- -u https://example.com --out-dir <path-to-dir>`.
-  - **Note:** Wappalyzer, used for page technology analysis, may request permission for its Chromium instance.
-To bypass technology analysis, use the `nt` flag: `npm run cli -- -u https://example.com -nt`.
+  - **Note:** Wappalyzer, used for page technology analysis, may request permission for its Chromium instance. you can include technology analysis by using the `-t` flag: `npm run cli -- -u https://example.com -t`.
-  - Accept the GDPR banner if present on the site: `npm run cli -- -u https://example.com -ab`.
+  - GDPR banners are accpeted by default, you can ignore thme by using `-i` flag : `npm run cli -- -u https://example.com -i`.
   - If your machine is processing any long task or a specific cookie is set after a particular time you can set a waiting time in milliseconds for the report being generated: `npm run cli -- -u https://example.com --wait 50000`
   - If your machine has a high number of cores, you can set the number of tabs to open in parallel during sitemap or CSV analysis: `npm run cli -- -s https://example.com/sitemap.xml -c 5` by default it opens 3 tabs.
   - If you want to run the CLI in non-headless mode, you can use the `-d` flag: `npm run cli -- -u https://example.com -d`.
-  - If you want to run the CLI in verbose mode, you can use the `-v` flag: `npm run cli -- -u https://example.com -v`.
+  - If you want to run the CLI in verbose mode to learn behind the scense process as they happen, you can use the `-v` flag: `npm run cli -- -u https://example.com -v`.
   - If you want to run the CLI in quiet mode, you can use the `-q` flag: `npm run cli -- -u https://example.com -q`.

 > [!IMPORTANT]